jasjeev4/jasjeev4/README.md

 #### Here are my Github projects categorized:

-- iOS:

 - Django:

+  - [Django-Chime][Django-Chime] - A project that demonstrates a deployment of Amazon Chime on a Django server with user authentication implemented.

+  - \[slate-images][slate-images-django] - version of the slate rich text editor with the ability to add images added in hosted on a Django server.

 - Others:

   - [dnsmasq on the Raspberry Pi][rpi-docker-dnsmasq] - my first repository to get 2 forks.
 The app provides a fully functioning image of dnsmasq on the resin/rpi-raspbian base image on docker.

 The following are repositories I've contributed to: